mcmcs/mcmcs.github.io/teaching/index.md

 ## Current courses (2023)

 This year, I am teaching Applied Econometrics I and Applied Econometrics II at the Wharton School.
-This is a year-long sequence that covers most of the chapters from a book by Wooldridge, ***Econometric Analysis of Cross Section and Panel Data***.
+This is a year-long sequence that covers most of the chapters from ***Econometric Analysis of Cross Section and Panel Data*** by Wooldridge.

 ### Spring 2023